 — Adam Harper, “The Classroom of Postcapitalist Desire: Mark Fisher’s Final Lectures” for ArtReview

 [T]he recent publication of Mark Fisher’s Postcapitalist Desire, his final lectures at Goldsmiths College, edited and curated by Matt Colquhoun for Repeater Books, is immensely precious.
 Fisher’s last lessons are so vital because they feel familiarly alien and complex within Fisher’s own body of work, extending the ever-present rupture within his posterity.

-— Enrico Monacelli, “The Last Money on Earth: Mark Fisher’s Postcapitalist Desire” for The Quietus
+— Enrico Monacelli, “The Last Monday on Earth: Mark Fisher’s Postcapitalist Desire” for The Quietus

 How can the libidinal infrastructure of capitalism be confronted and reconfigured for communism?
 These lectures, intimate and exploratory, don’t have all the answers — more vital than that, they show the necessity of this wrenching question in our catastrophic times.

 — Nicholas Thoburn, author of Anti-Book: On the Art and Politics of Radical Publishing